dutchhansen/multicalibration/README.md

 ## Acknowledgements

-The [WILDS Benchmark](https://github.com/p-lambda/wilds) provided partial inspiration for the desing of this repository.
+The [WILDS Benchmark](https://github.com/p-lambda/wilds) provided partial inspiration for the design of this repository.
 We thank Bhavya Vasudeva for sharing resources that became helpful in its development.